Cremorne Point

 Table Chart PROFILE FAQ

-Cremorne Point features high concentrations of lone person households, with a fairly typical median household size
+Cremorne Point features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 61.4% of all households, including 20.7% couples with children, 33.1% couples without children, and 5.7% single parent families.
-Non-family households constitute the remaining 38.6%, with lone person households at 37.1% and group households making up 1.9%.
-The median household size is 2.1 people, which aligns with the Greater Sydney average.
+Family households constitute 61.4% of all households, including 20.7% couples with children, 33.1% couples without children, and 5.7% single parent families.
+Non-family households comprise the remaining 38.6%, with lone person households at 37.1% and group households making up 1.9%.
+The median household size is 2.1 people, smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households